Site icon Our Breathing Planet

 Hellbender Salamander Distribution, Habitat, and Ecology

 The remarkable Hellbender Salamander evolved as native to a comparatively small section of the surface of the earth.
-The location of that limited range, however, might suprise some people.
-That’s because it developed as endemic to a small portion of North America.
+The precise location of that zone of habitation, however, might suprise some people.
+That’s because it developed as endemic to a very small portion of North America.

-Inside of that zone of habitation, the amazing amphibian displays decidedly strong preferences regarding its choices of habitat.
-In fact, these requirements are so precise that it’s considered a habitat specialist.
+Inside of that territorial range, the amazing amphibian typically displays decidedly strong preferences regarding its choices of habitat.
+In fact, these requirements remain so precise that it’s considered a true habitat specialist.
 It thus fills a very limited niche in a specific ecosystem.

-Thus, the animal is found almost exclusively in areas comprised of narrow flows with fairly swiftly moving currents.
+Thus, the animal’s found almost exclusively in areas comprised of markedly narrow flows possessing fairly swiftly moving currents.
 It also needs the presence of numerous large, preferably flattened rocks.
-The creature generally avoids wider bodies of water with slower rates of flow.
+The creature generally avoids wider bodies of water that have slower rates of flow.

 The mighty Hellbender Salamander evolved as carnivorous.
 Its principle prey appears to consist of small fish and crayfish.
 Yet, it also consumes other prey, such as worms, insects, molluscs, tadpoles, and even smaller salamanders.
-Adults have few predators themselves.
+Adults of this species have very few predators themselves.

-This wonder of Nature also displays a strong territorial preference.
-Once an individual finds an area it likes, it rarely leaves it voluntarily, except to mate or hunt.
-Though researchers remain uncertain, the salamander seems to be primarily nocturnal in its behavioral patterns.
+This wonder of Nature also displays a demonstrably strong territorial preference.
+Once an individual finds an area it likes, it rarely leaves voluntarily, except to mate or hunt.
+Though researchers remain uncertain, the animal also seems to be mainly nocturnal in its behavior patterns.

 Species Sharing Its Range